 Rear-end collisions can sometimes seem minor, but you can often be hurt more than you realize.
 According to Mayo Clinic, whiplash is a common result of rear-end accidents and can cause long-lasting complications.

 If you have hospital bills, auto repair expenses, or other damages from an accident that you didn’t cause, you shouldn’t have to pay for the consequences all by yourself.
-The rear-end collision lawyers in Doraville from John Foy & Associates can help you pursue compensation from the at-fault party.
+The car accident lawyers in Doraville from John Foy & Associates can help you pursue compensation from the at-fault party.

 Can You Sue for a Rear-End Collision in Doraville?